 If you suspect your pain to be associated with your wisdom tooth, make an appointment with us right away.

-Ignoring the symptoms of wisdom teeth could cause additional problems down the track, like a more complicated surgery (with higher costs) or the formation of cysts which could lead to tumors and plenty of painful sessions at the dentist.
+Ignoring the symptoms of wisdom teeth could cause additional problems down the track, like a more complicated surgery (with higher costs) or the formation of cysts which could lead to tumours and plenty of painful sessions at the dentist.

-Safe & Gentle Procedures for Wisdom Teeth removal in Perth
+Gentle Procedures for Wisdom Teeth removal

 Extracting teeth is viewed as a last resort in modern dentistry and usually only occurs as a result of chronic disease or trauma.
 One clear exception to this is the removal of our wisdom teeth, known dentally as our third molars, and we are experts in wisdom teeth in Perth.